Nelkon01/afro_experience_website/README.md

 ### Code

--   [Bootstrap5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive and to utilize bootsrap styling.
+-   [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive and to utilize bootsrap styling.

 -   The code to assist with the layout and responsiveness of the gallery page was gotten from this [CSS Tricks](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/#:~:text=grid%2Dtemplate%2Dcolumns%3A%20repeat(%20auto%2Dfit%2C,them%20in%20without%20any%20overflow.))

+-    [W3 Schools](https://www.w3schools.com/html/default.asp) was very instrumental in helping me understand some basic html and css fundamentals and taking advantage of Bootstrap classes